-1.3.1 The Leiden University Code of Conduct on Standards of Behaviour between Lecturers and Students is applicable.
-The aim of this code is to create a framework for a good, safe and stimulating work and study environment within Leiden University, in which teachers and students respect each other and in which mutual acceptance and trust are important values.
+1.3.1 The Leiden University Code of Conduct on Standards of Behaviour between Lecturers and Students is applicable.2 The aim of this code is to create a framework for a good, safe and stimulating work and study environment within Leiden University, in which teachers and students respect each other and in which mutual acceptance and trust are important values.

-4Leiden University Code of Conduct on Standards of Behaviour between Lecturers and Students
+2Leiden University Code of Conduct on Standards of Behaviour between Lecturers and Students

 - 1.3.2.
-The Code of Conduct on Remote Teaching applies5; this provides guidelines for teaching and learning in digital environments, remote environments or any form of teaching that is primarily dependent on IT services. - 1.3.3 The Leiden University Regulations on ICT and Internet Use are also applicable.
-These regulations define what is considered appropriate use of ICT and internet and how usage checks will be made.
-They also explain which conduct is not tolerated and the consequences that apply. - 1.3.4 Furthermore, the following Faculty codes of conduct apply to the programme: - Guideline for the archiving of academic research7 - Code of ethics for research8
+The Code of Conduct on Remote Teaching applies3; this provides guidelines for teaching and learning in digital environments, remote environments or any form of teaching that is primarily dependent on IT services. - 1.3.3 The Leiden University Regulations on ICT and Internet Use are also applicable.4 These regulations define what is considered appropriate use of ICT and internet and how usage checks will be made.
+They also explain which conduct is not tolerated and the consequences that apply. - 1.3.4 Furthermore, the following Faculty codes of conduct apply to the programme: - Faculty of Archaeology Ethics and Fieldwork5